-This monitor can be configured to call monitors in the same department so that nearby doctors and nurses can come for help.
+This monitor can be configured to call monitors in the same department and the CMS system so that nearby doctors and nurses can come for help.

 7.12.1 Issuing the Call Help Signal

 To call help, select the Call Help quick key and select OK from the popup dialog box.
 If OK is not selected within 5 seconds then the monitor will automatically send out the call help signal.